 Therefore, the aim of this study was to carry out an ethnobotanical survey to develop a hub of indigenous knowledge on AYB and to complement this with the existing wealth of scientific knowledge.

-This study sought to systematically bridge the knowledge gap by a) identifying the socio-economic characteristics of respondents involved in AYB activities in five states of Southeastern Nigeria; b) determine the uses of AYB and phenotypic variability in seed coat colour and c) identify those constraints limiting the use and production systems of AYB in Southeastern Nigeria.
+This study sought to systematically bridge the knowledge gap by (a) identifying the socio-economic characteristics of respondents involved in AYB activities in five states of southeastern Nigeria; (b) determine the uses of AYB and phenotypic variability in seed coat colour and (c) identify those constraints limiting the use and production systems of AYB in southeastern Nigeria.

-95 2.
-Results and Discussion
+2. Results and Discussion

-96 2.1.
+2.1.
 Social Background of Respondents

-97 Two-hundred-fifty-six (51.2%) of the 500 respondents were 50 years old and were involved either in 98 the cultivation and/or sales of AYB products as a source of food and income.
-Two percent (2%), 2.5% and 99 6.8% of the respondents were within the age limits of <19, 20-19 and 30-39, respectively (Figure 1).
-With 100 respect to the level of education 37.2% had primary school-leaving certificates while 34% had no formal 101 education (Figure 2).
-These results are similar to those of [29], who reported that 64% of traditional healers, 102 who were the custodians of indigenous knowledge in medicinal plants in the Blouberg area of India, had 103 no formal education, while 32% had primary school certificates, with only 4% having attended secondary 104 school.
-The implications of these results are that potentially-valuable information, on these plants, is in 105 the hands of the older generation who by virtue of their age have a diminishing involvement in AYB 106 cultivation.
-Their educational levels may not predispose them to document this knowledge for posterity 107 and for the benefit of people outside the local community.
-With the very low involvement of younger 108 people in farming in general and specifically in the cultivation of AYB, it is reasonable to assume that 109 there will be a progressive decline and eventually a substantial loss of indigenous AYB cultural 110 knowledge and genetic diversity over temporal and spatial scales.
-This is in line with the opinion of [30], 111 who suggested that the most significant global threat to biodiversity is the erosion of ethnobotanical 112 knowledge caused by the demise of the aging custodians of this knowledge.
-This situation is not helped by
+Two-hundred-fifty-six (51.2%) of the 500 respondents were 50 years old and were involved either in the cultivation and/or sales of AYB products as a source of food and income.
+Two percent (2%), 2.5% and 6.8% of the respondents were within the age limits of <19, 20-29 and 30-39, respectively (Figure 1).
+With respect to the level of education 37.2% had primary school-leaving certificates while 34% had no formal education (Figure 2).
+These results are similar to those of Mathibela et al. [29], who reported that 64% of traditional healers, who were the custodians of indigenous knowledge in medicinal plants in the Blouberg area of South Africa, had no formal education, while 32% had primary school certificates, with only 4% having attended secondary school.
+The implications of these results are that potentially valuable information on these plants is in the hands of the older generation who by virtue of their age have a diminishing involvement in AYB cultivation.
+Their educational levels may not limit them from documenting this knowledge for posterity and for the benefit of people outside the local community.
+With the very low involvement of younger people in farming in general and specifically in the cultivation of AYB, it is reasonable to assume that there will be a progressive decline and eventually a substantial loss of indigenous AYB cultural knowledge and genetic diversity over temporal and spatial scales.
+This is in line with the opinion of Dania-Ogbe et al. [30], who suggested that the most significant global threat to biodiversity is the erosion of ethnobotanical knowledge caused by the demise of the aging custodians of this knowledge.
+This situation is worsened by the weak linkages between domain of science and indigenous knowledge [31].

 Figure 1.
-Age range of respondents from the five states of Southeastern, Nigeria
+Age range of respondents from the five states of southeastern, Nigeria.